-Winter Carnival celebrations are located throughout the old city, and just outside the old city walls. are very accessible from the hotel.
-Just up the street and outside the old city walls.
-A straight walk up Rue Saint Louis (where the hotel is situated) will take you to Bonhomme’s Ice Palace and a few steps further you will be inside the Carnival grounds for all the fun activities.
+Winter Carnival celebrations are located throughout the old city and just outside the old city walls.
+They are very accessible from the hotel, just up the street and outside the old city walls.
+A straight walk up Rue Saint Louis (where the hotel is situated) will take you to Bonhomme’s Ice Palace, and a few steps further, you will be inside the Carnival grounds for all the fun activities.
 See this post for more fun from Winter Carnival: Childhood Dreams Come True at Quebec City Winter Carnival.

 Winter Activities to Book From the Hotel